-Icon Indicates that (P This Package is Version Controlled and not checked out to you.
-You cannot edit the Package (until you check out the Package yourself).
-Tou cannot curt the Lackage (until you check out the Lackage yoursen).
-8 This Package is Version Controlled and checked out to you.
-You can edit the Package.
-8 This Package is Version Controlled, but you checked it out whilst not connected to the Version Control server.
-You can edit the Package but there could be version conflicts when you check the Package in again. s 🧰 This Package is controlled and is represented by an XMI file on disk, but it is not under Version Control.
+Icon Indicates that 8 € This Package is Version Controlled and not checked out to you.
+You cannot edit the Package (until you check out the Package yourself). a This Package is Version Controlled and checked out to you.
+You can edit the Package. : This Package is Version Controlled, but you checked it out whilst not connected to the Version Control server.
+You can edit the Package but there could be version conflicts when you check the Package in again. • This Package is controlled and is represented by an XMI file on disk, but it is not under Version Control.
 You can edit this Package.